 If it's high season for spaghetti squash and you have lots more than you can use before it goes bad, freeze some of it to use later.
 It's an easy and convenient way to store the winter squash.

 - Freezer bags or containers

 - Put the squash in a colander and set the colander on top of a large mixing bowl.
 Cover and store it in the refrigerator overnight.
 This will allow the excess water to drain from the squash so it isn't soggy when you use it later.
-If it was a rainy growing season, an amazing amount of water will drain out.
 Don't skip this step.
 It's the secret to freezing spaghetti squash with good results.

 How to Choose Spaghetti Squash

 If you want foods to taste good when they come out of the freezer, it's important to start by putting good-quality foods into the freezer.
 For spaghetti squash, that means selecting squash that feels firm and heavy for its size and skipping over any that have soft spots, cracks, or damaged stems.

 It's easy to only select perfect spaghetti squash when you're buying it from the grocery store or a farmer's market, but what if you're growing your own and your squash isn't perfectly perfect?
 No problem.
 Just eat your blemished squash before it has a chance to deteriorate in quality and save your blemish-free squash for the freezer.

 If your freezer space is limited, whole spaghetti squash can also be stored in a cool, dry space for one to two months.
 It does best in high humidity, so a basement is ideal.
 To maximize storage life, spaghetti squash needs to be cured first.
 This entails leaving it in a warm, sunny spot for one to two weeks, so the skin has a chance to form a hard, protective layer.
 Only store blemish-free squash with well-attached three-inch stems this way.
 Squash with damaged or short stems will deteriorate quickly so they aren't worth the effort of storing.